Chery Tiggo 8: Mexico

 The Tiggo 8 Pro is sold in Mexico as the Chirey Tiggo 8 Pro Max.
 It was launched in July 2022, alongside the Tiggo 7 Pro.
 At launch, it is available in two trim levels: Luxury and Premium.
 All models were powered by the 1.5-litre turbocharged petrol engine, with front-wheel drive is standard on the former trim, while all-wheel drive is standard on the latter.

 The plug-in hybrid model, the Tiggo 8 Pro e+, powered by the 1.5-litre turbocharged petrol plug-in hybrid (PHEV), was added in July 2023.
+In October 2025, the plug-in hybrid model was updated to be equipped with Chery Super Hybrid (CSH) technology, and the CSH version is available in the sole variant.

 Pakistan

 The Tiggo 8 Pro was launched alongside the Tiggo 4 Pro in Pakistan in March 2022.
 It is locally assembled under license at Ghandhara Nissan's facility in Karachi.
 Production commenced on 31 March 2022.

 Philippines

 The Tiggo 8 was launched in the Philippines in November 2019 alongside the Tiggo 2, Tiggo 5x and Tiggo 7, marking Chery's return to the Philippine market.
 It is available in two variant levels: Luxury and Luxury EX.
 Both models were powered by the 1.5-litre turbocharged petrol engine.

 The Tiggo 8 Pro was launched at the 17th Manila International Auto Show in April 2022, replacing the Tiggo 8.
 It is available in two engine options; a 1.6-litre turbocharged petrol and a 1.5-litre turbocharged petrol plug-in hybrid (PHEV).
 The plug-in hybrid version received a new variant, marketed as the Tiggo 8 Pro e+, in March 2023.

 The Tiggo Grand Tour was launched in the Philippines in April 2025 at the 20th Manila International Auto Show.
 The Tiggo Grand Tour is marketed as a multi-purpose vehicle (MPV) in the Philippines and it is available in the sole variant powered by the 1.5-litre turbocharged petrol paired with a CVT.
 Alongside the Tiggo Grand Tour, the Tiggo ReV C-DM plug-in hybrid version, based on the Chinese market Tiggo 8 Plus II, was also launched in the Philippines at the same event in the sole Luxury Edition (LE) variant.